 A family-friendly science festival for anyone interested in science and medicine from teenagers to adults (and big kids!) of any age.

-The 10th festival will be rescheduled to next summer.
+10th festival to be held on 16 June 2021.
 For more details watch this space.

 Barts and Queen Mary Science Festival 2019